-The Audit & Risk Committee monitors compliance with the entity's risk management framework and reviews the adequacy of the framework in relation to the risks faced by the entity.
-The Audit & Risk Committee is assisted in its oversight role by Internal Audit.
-Internal Audit undertakes regular reviews of risk management controls and procedures, the results of which are reported to the Audit & Risk Committee.
+A sub-committee of the Board, the Audit & Risk Committee, is responsible for monitoring the entity's risk management framework and reporting to the Board.
+The Committee monitors compliance and reviews the adequacy of the framework in relation to the risks faced by the entity.
+The Committee is assisted in its oversight role by Internal Audit.
+Internal Audit undertakes regular reviews and tests of risk management controls and procedures, the results of which are reported to the Audit & Risk Committee.